quarkiverse/quarkus-azure-services/integration-tests/azure-keyvault/README.md

 # Azure Key Vault sample

-This is a Quarkus CLI sample application using the Quarkus Key Vault extension to create/delete secret from Azure Key Vault.
+This is a sample application using the Quarkus Key Vault extension to create secret with `SecretClient` and `SecretAsyncClient` from Azure Key Vault.

 ## Prerequisites